Skip to main content

 Bus Outputs

-The Bus Settings tab is where Buses can be customized and outputs can be re-routed from the default settings.
-Playback has 10 default buses with SmartRouting that automatically route the related instrument tracks to each of the buses.
+The Bus Settings tab is where Buses can be customized and outputs can be re-routed.
+Playback has 16 default buses with default SmartRouting that automatically route the related instrument tracks to each of the buses.
 However, Bus routing and naming is completely customizable and saved by audio device.

 Quick Tip: Renaming Playback Buses in Bus Settings